-Even though GLAA is Michigan's newest boarding academy, in a very real sense it is also the oldest.
+Even though GLAA is Michigan's newest boarding academy, it is also the oldest.
 Our school is dedicated to carry on the traditions begun by Cedar Lake in 1898 and Adelphian in 1904.
 We present here a historical glimpse of the two schools that provide the foundation upon which we are building.